jvellayan/data-project-1/README.md

 # data-project-1

+I chose to create an ETL data processor for my project.

 ## Extracting Data
 The data used in this pipeline can be found on kaggle at the link below.